rubaet12/sparta-cloud-docs/sparta_appnv.md

 - One for the **Sparta frontend app**
 - One for the **MongoDB backend database**

 ---

+##  Why Are We Doing This?

+This isn’t just about running an app.
+It’s about **learning how to deploy software properly**, using **manual steps first**, then moving toward automation with **scripts**, **user data**, and **AMIs**.

+Think of it like learning to ride a bike:

+- First, you go step by step.
+- Then you add speed and control.
+- Eventually, you automate and refine the process.

+---

+## What Does the Sparta App Need?

+You will deploy a **full-stack application** that includes:

+- A **frontend app** (user interface)
+- A **MongoDB backend** (database)

+### Required Tools & Configurations:

+#### Frontend EC2 Instance:
+-  Ubuntu 24.04 LTS
+-  Node.js v20
+-  NGINX (for reverse proxy)
+-  PM2 (to keep the app running)
+-  Git (to clone the repo)
+-  Port 3000 open
+-  Security Group allowing SSH, HTTP, and TCP:3000

+#### Backend EC2 Instance:
+-  Ubuntu 22.04 LTS
+-  MongoDB 7.0 or 8.0
+-  Port 27017 open
+-  bindIp set to `0.0.0.0` (for external access)
+-  Security Group allowing SSH and TCP:27017

+---

+##  Why Manual First?

+Before jumping into automation, it’s best to do things **manually** to:

+- Understand each step
+- Spot and fix issues
+- Learn how the app works
+- Lay the groundwork for automation
+---

 ## Part 1: Set Up the Frontend Application (Sparta App)